 Best for: Winter sports

 We’ll be honest: At first blush, these sweetheart-of-the-Internet socks seemed too cute to be contenders on our best sock list, but Bombas’ Merino wool delivers like a dream.
 Of all the socks we tested, these were by far the softest and most flexible — they fit like a glove without any washing or breaking-in period.
 Despite being fairly thin, they were surprisingly moisture absorbent, standing up to multiple days of wear without getting clammy.
 (Don’t judge — we did it for research.)
-They get extra points for rich neutral colors and a marled texture, as well as the fact that each Bombas purchase sends a pair of socks to someone in need.
+While these socks are a little too fine for athletic/work endeavors (a particularly grueling hike left one tester with a busted-out toe), they get extra points for rich neutral colors and a marled texture, as well as the fact that each Bombas purchase sends a pair of socks to someone in need.